Leoprietsch/Leoprietsch/README.md

 #### I've been programming since 2017, and since early 2018 I've been programming for a living 💻

-#### I try to share my passion about coding with people around me as much as I can, becausa being inspired by technology is what made me love my profession so much ❤️
+#### I try to share my passion about coding with people around me as much as I can, because being inspired by technology is what made me love my profession so much ❤️

 #### Here are the technologies I have been loving to work with professionally through my career 💼